Skip to content

 The short answer to what are Claude Artifacts: they are a second pane.
 When Claude produces something you would want to keep, edit, or use outside the conversation, it splits that content off into a dedicated window to the right of the chat instead of burying it in the message stream.
 Anthropic's help center describes the trigger as content that is "significant and self-contained," and you can read the full behavior in Anthropic's own artifacts documentation.

 That split matters more than it sounds.
 A 200-line React component pasted inline scrolls your whole conversation off-screen.
 As an artifact, it sits in a stable panel you can read, copy, download, and iterate on while the chat below stays a clean back-and-forth.
+That permanence is what set artifacts apart from generative-UI experiments like Anthropic's time-boxed Claude Imagine research preview, where the interface was regenerated on the fly rather than saved.
 Artifacts are one of the most-used items in the broader Claude AI features set, and they pair naturally with agentic surfaces like Claude Cowork — but artifacts themselves live right inside the standard claude.ai chat, no separate app required.
+Because the panel renders live HTML, it is also the quickest way to see whether Claude can build a website for the kind of page you have in mind.

 What triggers a Claude artifact?